by Michael Leamons

 Perhaps the rowdiness described by Huchingson explains why, in 1875, citizens of Hamilton and Lampasas counties, respectively, petitioned the Texas Constitutional Convention for a "local option" to prohibit the sale of alcoholic beverages.
 Their request was granted.
 It was the beginning of a protracted tug-of-war between "pro" and "anti" alcohol forces within the community which continues to this day.

 The population of Hamilton County, including Hico, surged during the 1870's as residents of the Deep South, like the Huchingsons and Smiths, sought to escape the economic and political hardships of Reconstruction.
 The new settlers brought many more acres into production.
 During the decade, the population increased almost nine-fold, from 733 to 6,365, and the acreage under production experienced a similar increase.
 This period gave rise to the cattle drives so often portrayed in "Westerns," as Texas cattle were driven to railheads in Kansas and, then, shipped to markets in the East.
 Cattle from Hico were driven over a branch of the Chisholm Trail which exited the county just west of Carlton.
 According to Stinnet, "That was a cowman's paradise in those days.
 Grass was knee-high to a man anywhere on the prairie and curly mesquite grass covered the valleys.
 Great herds of cattle were driven out every year.
 The young men of the settlement went up the trail every spring and got back home by fall."
+No official reports of those early drives have been discovered, but one was found in the Galveston Daily News concerning some large ones in this area in 1882:

 Adding to the pioneers' many other troubles, in 1877 the county was hit by a freakish weather pattern, "...frosts occurred every month with the exception of July and August.
 The frost on 10 June, 1877, killed all of the corn crops."
 Nevertheless, life went on, and growth in the county brought the same to Hico, where, by 1879: "There were three stores of general merchandise operated by Capt.
 J. C. Hutchingson, W. A. Barkley, and Ike Malone.
 Barkley operated a drug store in connection with his mercantile establishment; Tom Spafford ran a blacksmith shop; and there was a saloon."
 John Barbee , Olivia's father, operated a corn mill/cotton gin and Huchingson operated a cotton gin as well.
-"There was a school building in which church services also were held, and a Masonic lodge was organized [in 1877]."
+There were "a score or more of neat residences."
+And, "There was a school building in which church services also were held, and a Masonic lodge was organized [in 1877]."
 (Early records of the Masonic Lodge testify to the alcohol problem in Hico previously alluded to by Capt.
 Huchingson: "The early years of the Lodge were marred by frequent trials due to the excessive use of liquor." )

 Pastel drawing by E.L.
 Trouvelot, Meudon Collection.